Ekaterina-Rudenko/medicalweb/README.md

- ## Application for a medical centre where a patient can make an appointment in order to see a doctor
+ ## Application for a medical centre where a patient can make an appointment with a doctor

 There are three roles: Guest, Patient, Doctor, Administrator